narthur157/ractive-partials/README.md

 Some supported features

   - pathPrefix config option as used in this project's config.js which can prefix all paths
-  - more to come
+  - pathDelimeter config option to change the replacement character from '$' to another valid character or string
+  - fileExtension config option, to tell ractive-partials what file extension to look for on templates

 This plugin is currently missing a number of features including but certainly not limited to:

-  - Support for template paths other than the one given by pathPrefix or from root
   - An implementation of requirejs's write method